kcghost/busyrc/README.md

    Minirc will run /etc/rc.local on boot if the file exists and has the executable bit set.
-This allows the user to run commands in addition to the basic startup that minirc provides.
+This allows the user to run commands in addition to the basic startup that busyrc provides.
 This is a good place to load modules if udev does not detect that they should be loaded on boot.

    It will similiarly run /etc/rc.local_shutdown on shutdown.